-Matt Gatton is an artist and scholar.
+Matt Gatton is a writer and scholar based in Santa Fe, New Mexico.
 He was born in Europe, raised in North America, and performed his graduate studies in Asia.
 He was a university lecturer.

 Gatton specializes in the aesthetic and ritual uses of physical light in built spaces during prehistory and antiquity, with particular emphasis on the phenomenon of the camera obscura.
 He has written on the origins of art for the festschrift of Oxford art historian Martin Kemp (Zidane Press).
 Gatton’s groundbreaking work on optical distortions at Lascaux was published in the Journal of Applied Mathematics; and his work on the ritual use of optics at the influential ancient Greek temple of Eleusis was published by Oxford University Press.